 From here, you will get an idea of how your keywords are performing.
 It will demonstrate mainly four criteria - Favorites, Retweets, Follows, and Conversions.

-If the conversions are gradually increasing, it would mean that the keywords that you have entered in the promotion are relevant.
+If the conversions are gradually increasing, it would mean that the keywords that you have entered in the Campaign are relevant.
 If not, try researching more significant keywords and hashtags popular in your niche.

 Here too, filtering data based on dates is possible by selecting the desired scale.

-As the ‘Unfollow them’ promotion works on only one parameter, which is unfollowing irrelevant people, you will see a single line in the report.
+As the ‘Unfollow them’ Campaign works on only one parameter, which is unfollowing irrelevant people, you will see a single line in the report.
 This orange line shows the number of accounts that are unfollowed.

 You can filter this data by setting a custom date range too.